Slackadays/Clipboard/README.md

 The Clipboard Project is a blazingly fast and lightweight, feature packed, and user friendly tool that lets you do more on the computer in _style_.
 Seriously.

-It's one of the most advanced clipboard managers ever.
-And, you'll be able to save time and effort easier than ever before.
+This is one of the most advanced clipboard managers ever.
+And with it, you'll be able to save time and effort easier than ever before.

 Don't just take my word for it!